johnlaudun/teaching/courses/531/index.md

 Herman, David.
 2009. _Basic Elements of Narrative_.
 Wiley-Blackwell.

 Propp, Vladimir.
 1968. _Morphology of the Folktale_.
 Tr.
 Laurence Scott.
 University of Texas Press.

 In addition to these texts, we will be reading a great deal from materials drawn from sources like JSTOR and Project Muse as well as other materials found online -- either posted to arXiv or to personal, professional, or institutional sites.

-*Hold for now*: In addition to (or over and against) scholarly/scientific considerations of narrative, the seminar will develop its own _corpus_ of texts which we will use as a place to apply theories and models, as a vehicle for furthering/deepening our discussion about various theories and models, and as a well from which we can draw our own ideas.
-For more on the corpus, [see below](#corpus).

 ## Cource Requirements